dropex7/frontend-useful-things/README.md

-# frontend-useful-things
+# React & Typescript
-React + Typescript.
 Useful pieces of code and some information